6 Steps to Finding (and Keeping) a Great Nanny

 “I am extremely cautious about hiring Househelps,” says 36-year-old mum of two Maureen Wanjiru.

 Step 1: Start with your network.
-To find a nanny in Kenya especially one that you can trust with your kids can be hard but you can… Begin your search with referrals from friends, family or colleagues.
+To find a nanny in Kenya especially one that you can trust with your kids can be hard but you can… Begin your search with referrals from friends, family, or colleagues.
 A domestic hire who has referrals from two or three different moms gives you a wider view of the individual as there will be a common thread about her strengths and weaknesses.
-Employment bureaus should be a last option since they are so highly unregulated.
-In the event you must use one visit the bureau and have a feel of it.
+Employment bureaus should be the last option since they are so highly unregulated.
+In the event you must use one, visit the bureau and have a feel of it.

 Seek to establish their vetting process, any training they claim to give- even attend one unannounced.

 Step 2: Ask the right questions.
 When finding a nanny, hold the interviews in a public and neutral place.
 Avoid having it in your home for security reasons and/ or sending bus fare to potential and even confirmed hires.
 Request for all formal identification from the individual, at the bare minimum being the national ID.
 Make copies of all these official documents and open a file for them.
 Check our MumsVillage Info Center guides for a comprehensive list of sample Nanny interview questions.

 Step 3: Put it in writing.
 Once you have settled on someone, it is important to have a binding contract that fulfills all the legalities set down by law including stipulated periods of leave, working overtime and over public holidays; and mandatory deductions of NHIF and NSSF.
 State Clearly expected duties and roles, bonuses and perks, off days, remuneration, disciplinary action and summary dismissal, and other expectations.

 Do not make assumptions and leave out what you think might be obvious – write it all down.